the hard facts of life. for the new

 Repeater list for Idaho

-*one thing that needs mentioned, just because I've been a ham for 50+ years, doesn't mean I can figure out how to program your cheap Chinese radio.
+*one thing that needs mentioned, just because I've been a ham for 50+ years, doesn't mean I can figure out how to program your Chinese radio.

 IF you need a computer and software to program your radio, I think you probably have the WRONG RADIO,